PavelParamonov/SpeechDetection/README.md

 ## About

-Currently only one part of this project is in more or less active development - SpeechMarker.
+Currently only one part of this project is in active development - SpeechMarker.
 It is a Qt-based marking application that visualizes .wav file (single channel), so that user could select regions of interest and label these regions.
 It is already usable (see screenshots).
 However, many features are waiting to be implemented.
 ![SpeechMarker screenshot 1](/SpeechMarker/data/screenshots/sc_1.PNG)
 ![SpeechMarker screenshot 2](/SpeechMarker/data/screenshots/sc_2.PNG)
 It would also be great to start development of SpeechDetect - (maybe Qt-based) application for automatic detection of .wav regions that contain speech.
 Don't know when I'll start it though.

 ## Features

-* Only wav files reading
+* Wav files reading
-* Zoom in and zoom out waveform
+* Waveform zooming
-* Place labels on selected region
+* Easy labeling of selected regions
 * Audio playback
-* many more to add later..
+* Labels loading and saving
+* Plain text format for storing labels

 ## Build

-I'll write it later, seriously
+1. As a Qt project.
+  1.1.
+Clone repository
+  1.2.
+Create an empty Qt project
+  1.3.
+Add all source files into project